ppgcourseUB/ppgcourse2023/Species_delimitation.M_A_ARNEDO/Readme.md

 > --multi: use one lambda per coalescent (mPTP, this is default.
 Alternatively, one lambda for all coalescents –single = PTP)
 > --outgroup: define out group
 > --outgroup_crop: and remove it
-> --minbr: Set minimum branch length, you can select the value by running a preliminary analysis using the following command line:
+> --minbr: Set minimum branch length, use the value estimated in the former analysis
 > --mcmc Support values for the delimitation
 > --mcmc_runs Perform multiple MCMC runs
 > --mcmc_log Log samples and create SVG plot of log-likelihoods
 > --mcmc_burnin Ignore all MCMC steps below threshold
+Additional options
+--mcmc_startnull	Start each run with the null model (one single species)
+--mcmc_startrandom	Start each run with a random delimitation (default)
+--mcmc_startml	Start each run with the delimitation obtained by the Maximum-likelihood heuristic

 + **\#Output Files For maximum likelihood delimitation:**
   1. **output_filename.txt**: contains information about the run: